-The Lightning Press has donated more than $100,000 worth of SMARTbooks to USMA, ROTC and JROTC Cadets!
+The Lightning Press has donated more than $150,000 worth of SMARTbooks to Academy, ROTC and JROTC Cadets!

 |Announcing our SMARTleader Program!|

-The Lightning Press, publisher of the SMARTbook Military Reference series, in partnership with Things We Read, a 501c3 non-profit, is donating more than $100,000 in SMARTbook Military Reference books to kick off their “SMARTleader Program” for aspiring young military professionals.
+The Lightning Press, publisher of the SMARTbook Military Reference series, in partnership with Things We Read, a 501c3 non-profit, has donated more than $150,000 in SMARTbook Military Reference books to kick off their “SMARTleader Program” for aspiring young military professionals.

-The goal of the joint effort is to help develop, foster and inspire the cadets attending the United States Military Academy at West Point, ROTC and JROTC programs throughout the country to become intelligent, informed military leaders needed for the Nation’s future.
+The goal of the joint effort is to help develop, foster and inspire the cadets attending the academies, ROTC and JROTC programs throughout the country to become intelligent, informed military leaders needed for the Nation’s future.